 You can set the name of your network by editing the Network Name attribute at the bottom.
-The Update Existing Network option enables you to overwrite an existing NDEx network if you have permission.
+The Save as a New Network option enables you to create a new network instead of overwriting an existing NDEx network of the same name.
 If you choose to make your network public, you must fill in the Version and Description attributes.
 Choose the Save as Public option to enable collaborators to load your network.